sudheera96/pyspark-textprocessing/README.md

 plt.savefig('LittleWomen_Results.png')
 ```
 ### Insights
 From the word count charts we can conclude that important characters of story are Jo, meg, amy, Laurie.
-God word also repeated alot by that we can say the story mainly depends on good and happiness.
+Good word also repeated alot by that we can say the story mainly depends on good and happiness.

 ## References
 - [Word Cloud](https://www.section.io/engineering-education/word-cloud/)